Bulgur Wheat (Cooked) Calories & Nutrition Facts

 Methodology & Nutrition Data Sources

-How we calculate nutrition data for Bulgur Wheat: Our calorie and macronutrient data integrates multiple authoritative federal nutrition databases.
+How we calculate nutrition data for Bulgur Wheat (Cooked): Our calorie and macronutrient data integrates multiple authoritative federal nutrition databases.
 Values shown reflect standard serving sizes unless specified, based on USDA laboratory analysis of raw and prepared food samples.

 - Calorie and macronutrient data sourced from the USDA FoodData Central — the comprehensive federal nutrition database covering 1M+ food items with full nutrient profiles.